cryostatio/cryostat-legacy/README.md

 If the certificate used for SSL-enabled Grafana/jfr-datasource connections is self-signed or otherwise untrusted, set the environment variable `CONTAINER_JFR_ALLOW_UNTRUSTED_SSL` to permit uploads of recordings.

+## USER AUTHENTICATION / AUTHORIZATION

+Using the platform detection mechanism described previously, ContainerJFR will attempt to select an appropriate authz manager to match the deployment platform.
+In all scenarios, the presence of an auth manager (other than NoopAuthManager) causes ContainerJFR to expect credentials on command channel WebSocket handshake via a `?token=TOKEN` query parameter, as well as with an `Authorization: Bearer TOKEN` header on recording download and report requests.

+The token is never stored in any form, only kept in-memory long enough to process the external token validation.

+If the detected deployment platform is OpenShift then the selected auth manager will pass through the user's provided token to the OpenShift API for validation on each request, rejecting the request if the validation fails.

+If no appropriate auth manager can be automatically determined then the fallback is the NoopAuthManager, which does no external validation calls and simply accepts any provided token.